DanishSayyed06/90daysofdevops/2026/day-31/day-31-dockerfile.md

 2. Reorder your Dockerfile so that frequently changing lines come **last**
 3. Write in your notes: Why does layer order matter for build speed?

-- Docker uses caching: Each instruction creates a layer that is stored and reused based on its unique hash to avoid redundant work.
+- Docker uses caching Each instruction creates a layer that is stored and reused based on its unique hash to avoid redundant work.

-- Layer order matters: A change in an early instruction invalidates the cache for that step and every subsequent step.
+- Layer order matters A change in an early instruction invalidates the cache for that step and every subsequent step.

-- Frequently changing steps should be last: Placing volatile commands at the end protects the preceding, stable, and time-consuming layers from being unnecessarily rebuilt.
+- Frequently changing steps should be last Placing volatile commands at the end protects the preceding, stable, and time-consuming layers from being unnecessarily rebuilt.

 ---